-It was a good question (“why did this apple fall onto my head?”) that piqued Isaac Newton’s curiosity into working out the laws of motion and universal gravitation.
+It was a good question (“why did this apple fall onto my head?”) that piqued Isaac Newton’s curiosity to work out the laws of motion and universal gravitation.

-It was another good question (“what would you see if you were traveling on a beam of light?”) that got Einstein into reflecting about it for years and finally coming up with the theory of special relativity that would supersede Newton’s laws.
+It was another good question (“what would you see if you were travelling on a beam of light?”) that got Einstein to reflect on it for years and finally come up with the theory of special relativity that would supersede Newton’s laws.